hashwanthgogineninwmissouri/assignment2-gogineni/AboutMe.md

 |  Italy | beautiful scenery, a storied past, and a thriving culture, but also for the wonderful cuisine of Italy  | 5 |
 | The Maldives | gorgeous beaches, a thriving culture, a lot of greenery, and interesting landmarks | 4 |
 | United Arab Emirates | Beautiful, gleaming skyscrapers, cutting-edge structures, as well as stunning beaches and sand dunes | 7 |

+***

+## Laughable quotes

+> I want my children to have all the things I couldn't afford.
+Then I want to move in with them — *Phyllis Diller*
+>
+> My advice to you is get married: If you find a good wife you’ll be happy; if not, you’ll become a philosopher - *Socrates*
+>